On this page

 Gayle has more than 30 years' experience in the public service across several government departments, including Department of Premier and Cabinet.
 During this time Gayle has led significant reform activities across the public sector.

 She was named one of the Top 50 Public Sector Women in 2018 by the Institute of Public Sector Administration Victoria.

-John Batho is Deputy Secretary with responsibility for Consumer Affairs, regulation policy, Dispute Services, Births Deaths and Marriages and the Worker Screening Unit.
+John Batho is Deputy Secretary, Digital Transformation with responsibility for Consumer Affairs, regulation policy, Dispute Services, Births Deaths and Marriages and the Worker Screening Unit.

 Prior to DGS, John was Deputy Secretary, Consumer Affairs, Liquor, Gaming and Dispute Services in the Department of Justice and Community Safety.
 John led the Victorian Government’s engagement and response to the Royal Commission into the Casino Operator and Licence.

 John also has experience as Acting Deputy Secretary, Fairer Victoria (DPC) where he led whole-of-government initiatives to promote diversity, fairness and inclusion.
 Earlier in his career, John held a variety of roles in the VPS, spanning social policy, legal, governance, intergovernmental relations and industrial relations.